Leader teaching leaders

 “My favorite part of teaching is helping students bring out their leadership skills and watching them grow into lifelong learners,” Hardy said.
 “It’s great to work with people who care about Mizzou.
 It’s hard to find that type of environment today, so many people just don’t care about values like respect, discovery, excellence and responsibility.”

-For perspective students, Hardy encourages them to consider Mizzou because of the opportunities it offers to discover oneself.
+For prospective students, Hardy encourages them to consider Mizzou because of the opportunities it offers to discover oneself.

 “You will be sure to find every moment here enriching, engaging and unforgettable,” Hardy said.